vuestorefront/vue-storefront/doc/components/Introduction to components.md

 First of all: <strong>NEVER override core components</strong> as they are part of Vue Storefront core and are updatad with whole core from time to time.
 The correct approach for using core components in your theme is thinking of them as an external API.
 You can inherit the functionalities and extend them in theme but never change it in a core.

-Inheritance by itself is be done by [vue mixins](https://vuejs.org/v2/guide/mixins.html).
+Inheritance by itself is done by [vue mixins](https://vuejs.org/v2/guide/mixins.html).

 To inherit from core component: